-Like pulling doves out of an empty top hat, this pasta is one of those “something from nothing” dishes that comes together like magic.
+Like pulling doves out of an empty top hat, this Parsley Pasta is one of those “something from nothing” dishes that comes together like magic.
 It goes to show that your fridge can be virtually empty, save a scrap of cheese, a lonely egg, and some garnish and you can turn it into a wholesome meal that tastes as good as it looks.

 Here are three key things to remember that will make or break this dish (as well as most simple pastas)